 - all postgraduate training,

 - all practice history, and

 Not providing this information could slow the Application process down or result in the applicant being deemed not eligible.

 The College uses the Review of Qualifications to screen potential applicants in order to avoid needless time and expense for those who are not eligible.
 Take the time to complete the Review of Qualifications fully and accurately.
 Do not submit any additional documents with the Review of Qualifications unless asked to do so.
 To assist in completing the Review of Qualifications correctly, review the requirements for licensure under the Medical Regulations and the Advisory to Applicants.

 Once the College has received the Review of Qualifications, the College will review the information presented and determine if the applicant is eligible to move forward in the Application process.

 The College may ask for additional information to clarify information submitted on the Review of Qualifications.
 This can be another reason for delays in processing the Review of Qualifications.
 The College may reject the Review of Qualifications if a physician does not respond within a reasonable period to requests for information.

-Completing the assessment should normally take the College about five to seven business days, once the College has all the necessary information.
+Completing the assessment should normally take the College about 10-15 business days, once the College has all the necessary information.
 This time may vary for several reasons.
 When the assessment is complete, the College will notify the applicant of the results by e-mail.